‘Teen Mom 2’: Javi Marroquin ‘Open’ To Dating Co-Star Briana DeJesus

 It seems that Javi Marroquin and Briana DeJesus are a bit more than just friends, and the Teen Mom 2 dad says that he’s planning on taking her out when the two next meet.
 “I’ll take her out somewhere.
 We’ll see,” he said.
 Some fans believe that the two would make an adorable pair, and that Javi would be good to Briana and her two daughters.
 In the past, Marroquin embraced Kailyn Lowry’s oldest son, Isaac, whom he still spends time with despite divorcing Lowry earlier this year.
 Javi often calls Isaac his best friend, and recently taught him how to ride his bike without training wheels.

 Meanwhile, Javi Marroquin is also speaking out about his break up with Lauren Comeau.
-The pair met at a mutual friend’s wedding in July and decided to give their long distance romance a shot.
+The pair met at a mutual friend’s wedding in July and decided to give their long-distance romance a shot.
 However, things didn’t work out for the couple, and Javi says he’s “learning” that not everyone likes, or wants, the attention that his reality TV status brings to their lives.

-Even though Javi knows all too well the struggles of dating someone who is on television, since he began his relationship with Kailyn Lowry while she was already seasons in to filming Teen Mom 2, he says he is still holding out hope that he and Lauren may get back together, calling the time he spent with her, “the happiest” he’s ever been.
+Even though Javi knows all too well the struggles of dating someone who is on television, since he began his relationship with Kailyn Lowry while she was already seasons into filming Teen Mom 2, he says he is still holding out hope that he and Lauren may get back together, calling the time he spent with her “the happiest” he’s ever been.

 What are your thoughts on Teen Mom 2 star Javi Marroquin’s comments on his love life?
 Do you think he should date Briana DeJesus?